hashkanna/CarND-Vehicle-Detection/README.md

 Python's glob package is used to read in all the images.
 Two helper functions `load_images` and `plot_images` have been created to perform the loading and plotting of images.
 Refer [Vehicle_Detection.ipynb](./Vehicle_Detection.ipynb)

 All `vehicle` and `non-vehicle` images are loaded using these functions.
 Here are some samples

 Sample Vehicle Images
 ![alt text][image_0]

-Sample Non Vehicle Images
+Sample Non-Vehicle Images
 ![alt text][image_1]

 Sample Test Images
 ![alt text][image_2]

+Color Spaces:
+Different color spaces like RGB, HSV have been explored.
+The hog package from scikit-Learn, skimage.hog(), has been used to extract the hog features Different values for the various HOG parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) have been explored.